 - Inferolateral – lateral head of the gastrocnemius and plantaris.

 The floor of the popliteal fossa is formed by the posterior surface of the knee joint capsule, popliteus muscle and posterior femur.
 The roof is made of up two layers: popliteal fascia and skin.
 The popliteal fascia is continuous with the fascia lata of the leg.

 The popliteal fossa is the main conduit for neurovascular structures entering and leaving the leg.
 Its contents are (medial to lateral):

 - Tibial nerve

-The small saphenous vein pierces the popliteal fascia of the popliteal fossa to enter the diamond, and empty into the popliteal vein.
+The small saphenous vein pierces the popliteal fascia and passes between the two heads of gastrocnemius to empty into the popliteal vein.

-In the popliteal fossa, the deepest structure in the popliteal artery.
+In the popliteal fossa, the deepest structure is the popliteal artery.
 It is a continuation of the femoral artery, and travels into the leg to supply it with blood.

 An aneurysm is a dilation of an artery, which is greater than 50% of the normal diameter.
-The popliteal fascial layer (the roof of the popliteal fossa) is tough and non extensible, and so an aneurysm of the popliteal artery has consequences for the other contents of the popliteal fossa.
+The popliteal fascia (the roof of the popliteal fossa) is tough and non-extensible, and so an aneurysm of the popliteal artery has consequences for the other contents of the popliteal fossa.

 The tibial nerve is particularly susceptible to compression from the popliteal artery.
-Damage to this nerve will present as leg anesthesia, or loss of leg motor function.
+The major features of tibial nerve compression are:

-An aneurysm of the popliteal artery can be detected by an obvious palpable pulsation in the popliteal fossa, with abnormal arterial sounds.
+An aneurysm of the popliteal artery can be detected by an obvious palpable pulsation in the popliteal fossa.
+An arterial bruit may be heard on auscultation.